Choosing the right basis for interpretability: Psychophysical comparison between neuron-based and dictionary-based representations: Methodology

-\paragraph{Stimuli selection for the distributed representation condition} Our hypothesis is that applying dictionary learning methods to local representation allows us to disentangle the superposition of features that might drive the activation of a neuron.
-Hence, to test this hypothesis, all the distributed representations studied in this work are obtained from the local representation.
-In practice, for each neuron in the local condition, we selected the top 300 maximally activating images, \emph{i.e.}, those that most strongly led to the activation of the neuron.
-We used CRAFT to identify a new basis of distributed vectors through which their activations can be expressed.
-Following the recommended procedure in \citep{fel2023craft}, we constrained the dimensionality of this new basis to $d=10$.
-From these $10$ directions, we selected the one that was the most frequently the most activated across the $300$ images.
-Once a direction was chosen, we ranked the $2,900$ images according to their activation in that direction to obtain the images that illustrate a visual feature in the distributed representation.
+Our hypothesis is that applying dictionary learning to neuron-based representations allows us to recover directions corresponding to patterns in superposition, which are expected to be more interpretable.
+To test this, we derived a complementary dictionary-based representation for each neuron in the neuron-based condition.
+Specifically, for each neuron in the neuron-based condition, we selected its top N=300 maximally activating images, \emph{i.e.}, those that most strongly activated it.
+We then applied CRAFT to learn a dictionary of k=10 elements over the activations of that neuron's layer (we select $N$ and $k$ following the recommendations in~\citet{fel2023craft}).
+From these 10 dictionary elements, we selected the one that was most frequently maximally activated across the 300 images (see Appendix~\ref{sec:element_selection} for more details).
+Finally, we ranked the 2,900 images according to their activation along the chosen dictionary element to obtain the set of stimuli that illustrate the corresponding visual pattern.